tastethedream/computer_science/course-notes/lec3-algorithms.md

 ```

 will return the number with the same index as emma but only by assuming that emmas number is the first number like emma is the first name.
 This is not realistic.

+### Binary search

+Divide and conquer, only works if the array is already sorted

+>Repeat until the (sub)array is size 0
+    >calculate the middle point of the sub array
+    >if target is at the middle...stop
+    >Otherwise, if target is less than whats is in the middle, repeat to the left
+    >Otherwise if the target is greater than whats in the middle repeat to the right

+ If the target is not in the array....the start point will end up being greater than the end point and give you a sub array of 0 and proves the element does not exist in the array.

+ **Worst-case**
+ We have to divide the list of n elements in half repeatedly to fund the target either because the target will be found in the last sub array or does not exist `Ο(log n)`

+ **Best case**
+ The target is at the midpoint of the original array so we can stop `Ω(1)`

+ This search is more efficient than a linear search but can only be used when the array is sorted.

 ### typedef struct